ecetinerdem/ecetinerdem/README.md

 # 💫 About Me:
-I am currentlylearning TypeScript and NextJSt along with Java<br><br>I am interested in learning Go an Rust<br><br>I am mid-level Python, JavaScript, React, HTML, CSS and Tailwind.
+I am currently learning TypeScript and NextJSt along with Java(Also reading Rust programming Language book)<br><br>I am interested in learning Go an Rust<br><br>I am mid-level Python, JavaScript, React, HTML, CSS and Tailwind.
 I am good with SQL and have a basic knowledge of GO.<br><br>I am looking forward to improve myself and open to contribute any project.
 Python and Rust interests me more.<br><br>You can reach me via https://www.linkedin.com/in/engin-cetin-erdem or e.cetinerdem@gmail.com<br><br>For a fun fact I have visited more than 23 countries and speak 4 languages (English, Turkish, German, Kurdish and now learning Arabic) :)

 ## 🌐 Socials: